tavmem/nsl/README.md

 nsl
 ===

-Experiments in Kona using selected scripts from www.nsl.com
+Experiments in Kona using selected scripts from www.nsl.com (and other sources)

 See README.txt